-Objective Targets Progress Reinforce and sustain the conservation gains achieved as a result of previous CEPF investment in the Guinean Forests of West At least five civil society actors, including NGOs and the private sector, actively participate in conservation programs guided by Five grants awarded.
-Africa. the Guinean Forests ecosystem profile and Program for Consolidation.
+Objective Targets Progress Reinforce and sustain the conservation gains achieved as a result of previous CEPF investment in the Guinean Forests of West Africa.
+At least five civil society actors, including NGOs and the private sector, actively participate in conservation programs guided by the Guinean Forests ecosystem profile and Program for Consolidation.
+Five grants awarded.
 190,000 hectares of key biodiversity areas with strengthened protection and management.
 Underway; BirdLife-sponsored protected-area managers are using METTs.
 1,200 hectares in production landscapes managed for biodiversity conservation or sustainable use.
 Underway; BirdLife-sponsored protected-area managers are using METTs.
 Two stakeholder networks strengthened to support long-term conservation action by replicating and scaling up CEPF successes.
-Three networks being strengthened: protected-area managers (BirdLife); livelihoods (EFA and FFI); environmental services and finance (Conservation International). \$1.8 million leveraged. \$650,000 confirmed, to date (CI); RSPB leveraging in progress.
+Three networks being strengthened: protected-area managers (BirdLife); livelihoods (EFA and FFI); environmental services and finance (Conservation International). \$1.8 million leveraged.
+Secured leveraged Funds: \$1.804.000 In process: 750.000+ CI in the process of leveraging over \$650.000 FFI leveraged \$340.000 (FFEM, USAID) + 575.000 for expansion of activities in Guinea (EC) EFA leveraged \$50.000 (EC), pledges received from several other donors.
+In-kind collaboration with architects without borders.
+RSPB secured \$485.000 (EC, Co-op Bank UK) and is working on additional support.
+Birdlife secured \$354.000 plus some in-kinds at the beginning of the project (EC, BL-Netherlands)